-This is a vague line which has not been definitively standardized yet.
+This is a vague line that has not been definitively standardized yet.
 As the Merriam-Webster definition points out, substance abuse has many of the characteristics a fully developed addiction does:

-- Daily intoxication: Needing to and/or wanting to get high or drunk every single day is a sign of addiction.
-The body and the brain become chemically dependent on the influence of substances, craving them psychologically and creating symptoms of withdrawal physically.
+- Daily intoxication: Needing to and/or wanting to get high or drink every single day is a sign of addiction.
+The body and the brain become chemically dependent on the influence of substances, craving them psychologically, and creating symptoms of withdrawal physically.

 - Inability to reduce consumption: A hallmark of addiction is being unable to stop using or drinking.
 It is difficult for an addict or alcoholic to stop using drugs and alcohol once they have become chemically dependent.